Seen on:

 Remember the ABA: Marvin “Bad News” Barnes

-When the ABA-NBA merger happened in 1976, the Spirits were not one of the teams absorbed into the NBA.
-Barnes signed with the Detroit Pistons, where his off-court behavior began to overshadow his play.
-He clashed with coaches, missed practices, and continued battling substance abuse.
+When the ABA-NBA merger occurred in 1976, the Spirits of St. Louis were one of the few ABA teams not absorbed into the NBA.
+Barnes signed with the Detroit Pistons, but by then, his off-court issues had begun to overwhelm his ability to perform at a high level.
+He clashed with coaches, missed practices, and continued battling substance abuse—issues that followed him from city to city.

 Video: In Memoriam: Marvin Barnes